Seidenberg School of CSIS

 New York City

-Dr. Parisi is a data scientist and clinical professor of computer science with expertise in statistical learning.
+Dr. Parisi is a clinical professor of computer science and the data science program director.
+His expertise includes statistical learning, computational statistics, probability theory, and extreme value methods, with applications in finance and climatology.
 He joined Pace University after a long career in credit and risk management.

 PhD , Southern California University for Professional Studies , Santa Ana, CA , 2003